Call 66.080.777.1234 | Follow @ipeerapong

 Caterina Edwards

-Caterina’s latest book is a literary noir, The Sicilian Wife, and is a bestseller.
-Her previous publications include a novel, The Lion’s Mouth; a book of novellas, Whiter Shade of Pale/Becoming Emma, a play, Homeground;, and a collection of short stories, The Island of the Nightingales, which won the Writers Guild of Alberta Award for Short Fiction.
-She has also won a number of awards for her personal essays, including Light and Space in the Piazza, which won the 2014 Edna Staebler Award for Personal Essay.
-Her radio drama, The Great Antonio, was chosen to represent Canada in an international competition.
+The Sicilian Wife, Caterina’s latest book, is a mystery novel set in Alberta and Sicily.
+It was named a Best Book by The National Post and received excellent reviews in Canada, the United States, and Sicily.
+Her previous publications include a novel, The Lion’s Mouth; a book of novellas, Whiter Shade of Pale/Becoming Emma, a play, Homeground; and a collection of short stories, The Island of the Nightingales, which won the Writers Guild of Alberta Award for Short Fiction.
+She also won the 2014 Edna Staebler Personal Essay prize for Light and Space in the Piazza.
+Many of her other short stories and essays have been anthologized.
+Her play the Great Antonio, was broadcast twice on CBC radio and chosen to represent Canada at the New York Festival Radio Drama competition